In Virginia, the landlord-tenant relationship is guided by the state’s Residential Landlord and Tenant Act.

 1. Warranty of Habitability

-You can only rent out a property that is habitable in Virginia.
-It cannot have issues such as:
+A landlord can only rent out a rental property to tenants that is habitable in Virginia.
+Rental properties cannot have issues such as:

-You must rent out a property that meets the state’s health, safety, and building codes.
+A landlord must rent out a property to tenants that meets the state’s health, safety, and building codes.

 It must, among other things, have running cold and hot water, heating during cold months, and sufficient garbage containers and removal services.